The Asset Management Review: Cayman Islands

 Exempted companies limited by shares are the most commonly used vehicle for open-ended funds.
 In 2014, 77 per cent of CIMA-regulated mutual funds were exempted companies (including segregated portfolio companies),10 and while this particular statistic was not included in the most recent CIMA statistical digests, practitioner experience suggests that this trend continues.

 As previously noted, closed-ended funds established in the Cayman Islands are most commonly established as ELPs.
 Most jurisdictions with managers of, or investors in, such funds have become comfortable with the limited partnership structure prevalent in the United States, which is replicated to a significant degree in the Cayman Islands ELP structure.
-It is expected that the use of LLCs within fund structures will increase over the coming years because of the substantial similarities between the Cayman Islands LLC and the popular United States limited liability company vehicles.
+It is expected that the use of LLCs within fund structures will continue to increase over the coming years because of the substantial similarities between the Cayman Islands LLC and the popular United States limited liability company vehicles.
 While exempted companies are extremely flexible with regard to the extent to which voting and economic rights can be mixed among different classes of shares, companies with share capital have, by their very nature, certain structural and legal limitations that may not apply to ELPs or LLCs.

 There are, for example, fewer statutory rules governing approval processes within ELPs and LLCs.
 For instance, general partners of ELPs or the managers of an LLC can be, and usually are, delegated a certain degree of unilateral authority to amend the constitutional documents of an ELP or an LLC, while such powers cannot be delegated to the directors of an exempted company in relation to its memorandum and articles of association (which can only be amended by special resolution of its shareholders).
 However, the key reasons for the use of ELPs (and now LLCs) for closed-ended funds relate to distributions.
 While the directors of a company are restricted by statutory and common law maintenance of capital rules, the general partners of an ELP or the managers of an LLC are generally limited only by basic solvency requirements and the agreed terms of the limited partnership or LLC agreement, as applicable, when considering which sources of funds to utilise.
 Even more significant, however, is the ability of partners or LLC members to directly enforce the constitutional documents against one another; and the fact that the terms of investment can easily be expressed to survive a partner's or member's withdrawal (whereas a shareholder in a company ceases to be subject to its articles of association when he or she no longer holds any shares).

 Closed-ended funds generally make distributions on a waterfall basis, most commonly by paying distributions first to investors until all capital contributions have been returned and a certain level of return obtained, then to the manager or general partner until it has received a specified percentage of the aggregate amount of all distributions, and then to investors and the manager or general partner in specified percentages.
-These distributions are often subject to claw back at the end of the fund's life if, once all distributions have been made, the manager or general partner has received a higher proportion of the aggregate distributions than intended, or, in some cases, from investors to fund indemnity payments.
+These distributions are often subject to clawback at the end of the fund's life if, once all distributions have been made, the manager or general partner has received a higher proportion of the aggregate distributions than intended, or, in some cases, from investors to fund indemnity payments.
 Utilising a company in this situation would generally require these obligations to be set out in a separate shareholders' or subscription agreement that is also signed by the company to ensure that the obligations survive a shareholder's withdrawal, and can be directly enforced by each investor and the company as against each other.
-Such considerations are also critical prior to the drawdown of funds from investors in a closed-ended vehicle, who may be bound by a limited partnership agreement or an LLC agreement prior to funding, but will generally not be bound by the articles of a company until such time as they actually subscribe for and are issued with those shares.
+Such considerations are also critical prior to the drawdown of funds from investors in a closed-ended vehicle, who may be bound by a limited partnership agreement or an LLC agreement prior to funding, but will generally not be bound by the articles of a company until such time as they actually subscribe for and are issued with shares.

 Investment funds structured as unit trusts are primarily formed in the Cayman Islands for distribution in Japan, where the demand is generated by familiarity with the unit trust structure and historical local tax benefits relating to unit trusts as opposed to company shares or limited partnership interests.
-The Cayman Islands also has specific regulations11 that such investment funds can elect to comply with when applying for a licence under the Mutual Funds Law, which under current guidelines set by the Japan Securities Dealers Association permit them to be marketed to the public in Japan.
+The Cayman Islands also has specific regulations11 that such investment funds can elect to comply with when applying for a licence under the Mutual Funds Act, which, under current guidelines set by the Japan Securities Dealers Association, permit them to be marketed to the public in Japan.
 Although companies and limited partnerships are also eligible to use this regime, the popularity of unit trusts with Japanese investors means that funds regulated under this regime are usually unit trusts.

 Main sources of investment

-The Cayman Islands has consistently adapted its regulatory and legal system to meet the demands of the finance sector and align it with international best practice.
+The Cayman Islands13 has consistently adapted its regulatory and legal system to meet the demands of the finance sector and align it with international best practice.
 As a jurisdiction, it has proven to be highly responsive to the needs of the global financial industry through industry consultation projects, statutory amendments and new legislation, and through the growth and development of a commercially sophisticated judicial system.

 Increasingly, the majority of inflows to hedge funds are from institutional investors.
-Institutional money has typically favoured larger managers, and this trend, together with recent positive industry performance, is reflected in the increasing total assets under management (AUM) figure for the industry, which is currently estimated to be around US$4 trillion.
+Institutional money has typically favoured larger managers, and this trend, together with recent positive industry performance, is reflected in the increasing total assets under management (AUM) figure for the industry, which is currently estimated to be over US$4 trillion.

 Approximately 53 per cent of new funds were launched by managers with over US$1 billion AUM at the time of launch (whether from pre-existing funds in the market or because of a launch that exceeded US$1 billion).
 On the other hand, approximately 25 per cent of new funds were launched by managers with under US$100 million AUM at the time of launch, showing that there are a significant number of new start-ups in existence despite the increased regulatory burden and other challenges faced by emerging managers in the current environment.

-Over the past five years, the proportion of specific Employee Retirement Income Security Act of 1974 (ERISA) funds, and the funds allowing ERISA investors on the traditional limited basis, has remained fairly constant and was at 77 per cent in 2019.
+Over the past six years, the proportion of specific Employee Retirement Income Security Act of 1974 (ERISA) funds, and the funds allowing ERISA investors on the traditional limited basis, has remained fairly constant and was at 77 per cent in 2019.

 Equity long-short funds have consistently constituted the highest proportion of funds launched since 2013.
 Other strategies such as managed futures and fixed income have fluctuated in popularity, while more recently multi-strategy funds have become more popular, perhaps reflecting the current economic uncertainty in the global markets.